ORNL/DataFed/doc_source/source/system/overview.rst

 DataFed, as a whole, it is necessary to understand the underlying terminology and concepts, and these are discussed in this section.

+Because DataFed relies heavily upon Globus for data transfers, it is helpful to understand the basics of how Globus works and how to use it to move data between Globus endpoints.
+A good starting point for understanding Globus can be found `here <https://www.globus.org/data-transfer>`_.

 ---------------
 Quick Reference
 ---------------

-Below is a brief, alphabetical list of the most common DataFed and Globus terms and concepts.
+Below is a brief, alphabetical list of the most common DataFed terms and concepts.
 These topics are discussed in greater detail in following sections of this document.

 - **Access Control** - Access controls are sets of fine-grained permissions associated with data records and/or collections that may be